 I am not Christian.
 Heck, I don’t even like Christians unless they come from the “Jesus was a liberal camp.”
 If you aren’t willing to feed the poor and heal the sick I have no use for you.
 So, I didn’t like it when Tebow knelt.
 I thought he should keep his personal beliefs off the field.
 And now, a nation full of Tebow lovers is insisting Colin Kaepernick (and everyone else) refrain from doing the same.
 Good golly, what’s a girl to think?

 This isn’t about the anthem.
-If it was, the concourse would be closed so you couldn’t buy beer and hotdogs or take a piss during the middle of it.
+If it was, the concourse would be closed so you couldn’t buy beer and hotdogs or take a piss while it’s performed.
 It’s about the 1st Amendment and who has a right to free speech.
 The answer, in case you’re curious, is everyone.

 Tim Tebow gets to kneel, even if I don’t like it, and so does Colin Kaepernick.
 Americans have missed an opportunity for dialogue.
 Both men felt they were doing their Christian duty.
 The difference is Tebow fed the hypocrites, letting them believe kneeling was enough to keep them in God’s good grace, whereas Kaepernick offered an uncomfortable reminder that faith without works is dead.
 And, even as the heathen that I am, defending the oppressed is something I fully support.